CaptainBeard/SensorTesting/README.md

 # WIP Sensors testing with Raspberry Pi

-This repo is designated for testing different kind of sensor modules with Raspberry Pi using Python.<br>
+This repo is designated for testing different kinds of sensor modules with Raspberry Pi using Python.<br>
 Work in progress.
 <br><br>
 <h3>Development board</h3>